Last Updated on January 28, 2021

 This Whizbang plucker plan book will walk you through everything you need to know to build an awesome plucker.

-I have used a custom built Whizbang plucker that someone built using this manual and it worked just as well as the professionally built one I have.
+I have personally used a custom built Whizbang plucker that someone built using this manual and it worked just as well as the professionally built one I have.

 Because of this, the Whizbang ‘Anyone Can Build a Tub-Style Mechanical Chicken Plucker’ book is our choice for for best DIY chicken plucker.